-Except for TCM, most of the movies have been scarce for decades, which means that the scans on view all look pristine.
+Except for showings on TCM, most of the movies have been scarce for decades, which means that the scans on view all look pristine.
 Each naturally begins with a handsome widescreen Columbia logo.

 First up is The Shadow on the Window (1957), a police procedural mixed with a so-so one-act play about hoodlums terrorizing a young mother.
-Director William Asher arrays his cast well, all except for John Drew Barrymore, who somehow always sticks out as a guy keeping scenes from working.
-Yes, the 1950s saw plenty of former stars looking for good work — Betty Garrett of On the Town is excellent as the mother threatened with death in a house surrounded by orange groves.
+Director William Asher arrays his cast well, all except for John Drew Barrymore, who somehow always sticks out — did he ever give a convincing performance?
+Yes, the 1950s saw plenty of former stars looking for decent parts to play.
+Betty Garrett of On the Town is excellent as a mother threatened with death in a house surrounded by orange groves.

 The talented Corey Allen (Private Property) should have gotten the ‘#1 punk’ part, and does okay as a sniveling henchman.
 Top-billed Philip Carey, the future spokesman for Granny Goose potato chips, has to play macho-unsentimental as a cop whose wife has been kidnapped, but he’s unusually sensitive in the scenes with the film’s real star, Jerry Mathers of Leave it to Beaver.
 Mather’s shell-shocked kid hooks us instantly.
-Ms. Garrett can only do so much with the flat scenes addressing the kidnapping ordeal, and the police search is mostly standard coverage of cops not learning what they want to know, but instead finding witnesses avoiding them because of other guilty activities.
+Ms. Garrett can only do so much with the flat kidnapping ordeal, and the police search is mostly standard coverage of cops not learning what they want to know, from witnesses trying to hide other guilty activities.
 I found myself too curious to hit the fast-forward button.

-Most of these lower-tier Columbia movies of this time were real cheapies, but the studio’s English imports look like ‘A’ productions: the Brit Curse of the Demon, for instance, totally blows away the studio’s horror films with which it was co-billed.
+Most of these lower-tier Columbia movies of this time were real cheapies, but the studio’s English imports were ‘A’ productions: the Brit Curse of the Demon, for instance, totally blows away the studio’s horror films with which it was co-billed.
 The Long Haul is the ‘other’ English trucking picture from 1957, after Cy Endfield’s Hell Drivers, which is recommended for its phenomenal list of soon-to-be stars: Stanley Baker, Patrick McGoohan, Sean Connery, David McCallum, etc..
 Written and directed by Ken Hughes, the show imports U.S. star Victor Mature to play an ex- G.I. given a bum deal and reduced to pickup work doing long-haul trucking work.
-He soon tangles with the mob run by the reckless Patrick Allen (who is more well-known to us as a narrator of U.K. trailers).
-Finding himself on the road with a load of liquor that Allen wants hijacked, Mature ends up with the mobster’s girlfriend (Diana Dors), racing to Scotland with a pack of killers on his tail.
+He soon tangles with a mob run by the reckless Patrick Allen (who is more well-known to us as a narrator of U.K. trailers).
+Finding himself on the road with a load of liquor that Allen wants hijacked, Mature ends up racing to Scotland with the mobster’s girlfriend (Diana Dors) and a pack of killers on his tail.

 Mature is excellent, Allen is arrogant in an interesting way, and Ms. Dors is her attractive but moody self — no matter what the situation, we wonder where her mind is at.
 Basically on hand for the glamour factor, she affects sub-Monroe facial expressions (mouth open, eyes half-shut) that make her forever seem on the verge of a sneeze.

-A couple of these noir-adjacent thrillers relate to the spy craze that would come in about five years.
-The future producers of the James Bond series Albert R. Broccoli & Irving Allen were at this time busy with highly variable-quality Columbia releases, like the oddball sci-fi The Gamma People and the more upscale but laughably misjudged Fire Down Below.
+A couple of these noir-adjacent thrillers relate to the spy craze that would arrive in about five years.
+The future James Bond producers Albert R. Broccoli & Irving Allen were at this time busy with variable-quality Columbia releases, like the oddball sci-fi The Gamma People and the more upscale but laughably misjudged Fire Down Below.
 Filmed in CinemaScope, 1957’s Pickup Alley aka Interpol gives us Victor Mature again, as a wild-card international cop chasing down heroin smugglers.
 He has an extra motivation, seeing as how the nasty Trevor Howard strangled his sister!
-The posters tagline “This is A Picture About DOPE!” sits right next to an image of star Anita Ekberg.
+The poster’s tagline “This is A Picture About DOPE!” sits right next to an image of star Anita Ekberg.
 Everybody in this picture comes off as a bit of a dope, except perhaps for Trevor Howard, whose fiendishly manipulative villain forces the drop-dead gorgeous Ekberg to serve as his mule.
 She shuttles cash between New York, London, Lisbon, Rome and Athens, giving us the full travelogue treatment.

 We’re not sure that Ekberg went to all those locations, but an impressive list of supporting actors did — the show’s a regular Hammer pre- reunion: André Morell, Martin Benson, Danny Green, Alec Mango, Sidney James, Marne Maitland, Eric Pohlmann, Charles Lloyd Pack, Al Mulock (!), Paul Stassino and even Yvonne Romain.